 Gender equality is therefore a serious issue.
 Its denial is a denial of the fundamental human right of equality.
-Working towards gender equality is central to CAFOD's mission.
-"As an agency of the Bishops' Conference of England and Wales, CAFOD seeks to give expression to the compassion and concern for solidarity and social justice which are integral elements of the Catholic faith."
-The Catholic Church has a mandate to promote the fundamental equality of all people

-Introducing and piloting the Believe in change gender toolkit with the clergy and lay people in Pathein Diocese, Myanmar, 2017 and a mandate to promote justice and peace.
-Given the worldwide outreach and position of influence of church organisations and faith leaders, they are able to truly inspire long-lasting, faith-based change that preserves the dignity of both women and men and eliminates any form of inequality and injustice based on gender discrimination.
+Working towards gender equality is central to CIDSE's strategy.
+As a family of Catholic social justice organisations, CIDSE believes that gender equality is essential for women and men to realise their fundamental human rights and their human dignity.
+Promoting women's rights and gender equality is a pre-requisite for poverty alleviation, human development, human well being, justice and dignity, and requires a commitment to challenging and transformative approaches.
+The Catholic Church has a mandate to promote the fundamental equality of all people and a mandate to promote justice and peace.
+Given the worldwide outreach and position of influence of church organisations and faith leaders they are able to truly inspire long-lasting, faith-based change that preserves the dignity of both women and men and eliminates any form of inequality and injustice based on gender discrimination.
 These organisations and leaders can make a real difference.